kavin-du/Shop-API-2/README.md

 Click on the play button in front of each class name to run all the tests.

+Otherwise, if you want to run the tests using terminal, use the following command.

+`./gradlew cleanTest test`

 ## 2. Set up a MySQL database
 Here I will be using Docker to deploy a MySQL container.
 If you know other ways to set up a database, please skip this step after adding the username and password of the database to `src/main/resources/application.properties` file.